Knot complements decomposing into prisms: Background: the classification and geometry of prism orbifolds

 \section{Background: the classification and geometry of prism orbifolds}

 In this paper, \emph{prism orbifold} will always refer to the quotient of $\mathbb{H}^3$ by the group generated by reflections in the sides of a non-compact, finite-volume polyhedron with the combinatorial type of a triangular prism.
 By Andreev's theorem \cite{Andreev}, such a polyhedron is determined up to isometry by its combinatorial type and the collection of its dihedral angles.
 Here, a nine-tuple $\mathbf{e} = (a_1,a_2,\hdots,a_9)$ of integers greater than 1 specifies a hyperbolic prism as pictured on the left in Figure \ref{fig:piOne}: for each $i$, the prism has dihedral angle $\tang{i}=\pi/a_i$ at its edge corresponding to the one labeled $a_i$ in the Figure.
-We will refer to the hyperbolic prism determined by $\be$ as $P(\be)$ and the group generated by reflections in its faces as $\prgr(\be)$.
+We will refer to the hyperbolic prism determined by $\be$ as $P(\be)$, the group generated by reflections in its faces as $\prgr(\be)$, and $O(\be)$ as the quotient of $\Hthree$ by $\prgr(\be)$.

 \begin{remark} For each nine-tuple $\mathbf{e}$ considered in this paper, we require the following:\begin{itemize} \item The triple $(a_1,a_2,a_5)$ must equal one of $(2,3,6)$, $(3,3,3)$, or $(2,4,4)$ up to permutation of entries, so that the ``vertex'' shared by the edges labeled $a_1$, $a_2$, and $a_5$ (circled in the Figure) is ideal in the prism's geometric realization. \item For each other vertex, shared by edges labeled $a_i$, $a_j$ and $a_k$, we require that $\frac{1}{a_i} + \frac{1}{a_j} + \frac{1}{a_k} > 1$, so that the corresponding vertex of the geometric realization belongs to $\mathbb{H}^3$. \end{itemize} These ensure that each prism orbifold considered here has exactly one cusp, which is rigid. \end{remark} As the ultimate goal of this paper is to discuss examples of prism orbifolds covered by knot complements, the one-cusped case is the only one relevant for this investigation.